 • Collective investment schemes for professionals, which are based overseas, and in which the funds of Japanese investors are less than or equal to a certain percentage, are exempted from notification.
-At present, given that international discussion on these overseas-based funds is proceeding along the line that the authorities in the country where a fund is located should appropriately regulate it using a universally common set of standards, there seems to be no need to change the scope of Japan's notification system.
+At present, given that international discussion on these overseas-based funds is proceeding along the line that the authorities in the country where a fund is located should appropriately regulate it using a universally common set of standards, there is no need to change the scope of Japan's notification system.

-• However, although the style of investment management, where investment trusts marketed to Japanese investors are set up abroad and given instructions directly from within Japan, is not covered by current regulations based on the FIEA, such investment management of hedge funds can be found in Japan, albeit infrequently.
-Consequently, it seems that persons conducting such investment management should be subject to registration.
+• However, the style of investment management (excluding invest management that is classified as discretionary investment management) where a foreign investment trust is set up and given instructions directly from within Japan is not covered by current regulations based on the FIEA, such investment management of hedge funds can be found in Japan, albeit infrequently.
+Consequently, managers conducting such investment management will be subject to registration.